 Survey instrument.
 If the research involved a survey, please provide an electronic copy of the survey instrument.
 If the manuscript is accepted, we will publish the survey online as supplementary material, unless the author prefers not to.

 Color images.
 We generally run four to six images per article.
-Submit high-resolution digital images via e-mail, or CD.
-You may also submit 35-mm color slides, preferably originals.
-We will return your slides after publication.
-As a last resort, we can scan your good-quality color prints.
+Submit high-resolution digital images via e-mail, or upload them here: https://ucdavis.app.box.com/f/dd0ef1d98a2b4a789f61d2d069f4eaf2.
 Please be sure all art is identified and keyed to captions provided.

-Digitized images, whether scanned from conventional prints/slides or captured with a digital camera, must provide the resolution needed for our purposes.
+- Digitized images, whether captured with a digital camera or scanned from prints/slides, must provide the resolution needed for our purposes.

 - Do not supply your images embedded in Word or PowerPoint documents